-Laws regarding sexual assault can be confusing.
+Laws regarding sex crimes can be confusing.
 Whether you or a loved one has been a victim of sexual assault, or you are facing sexual assault charges, it is important to understand the terminology around sexual assault, what is and is not considered sexual assault, and what legal charges mean for both the victim and the accused.

 The U.S. Department of Justice defines sexual assault as “any non-consensual sexual act proscribed by Federal, Tribal, or State law, including when the victim lacks capacity to consent.”
 A person may be unable to give proper consent due to age, mental or physical disability, or the influence of drugs or alcohol.
 States and localities may have different regulations regarding their definition of sexual assault, but it is typically regarded as any non-consensual sexual contact.

 Sexual assault is a very broad term, and many unwanted or otherwise non-consensual sexual actions fall into this category of offense.
 The National Institute of Justice identifies some of the most common examples of sexual assault as: